AysenurAkts/python-web-scraping-project/README.md

 All metrics are saved in the local excel file and google sheets.

-The project consists of two parts:
+The project consists of three parts:

   •Part 1: Scraped required metrics from product pages